Port Melbourne Football Club: History

 Since the AFL reserves competition merged with the Victorian Football League in 2000, Port Melbourne has been involved in two affiliations: with the Sydney Swans (2001–2002), and with the Kangaroos (2003–2005); since 2006, Port Melbourne has existed as a stand-alone VFL club.
 The club has fielded a team in the VFL Women's competition since 2021.

 In under-age football, Port Melbourne has been affiliated with the Oakleigh Chargers NAB League team since the 1999 season, and the Chargers adopted Port Melbourne's colours as part of the affiliation.
 Port Melbourne had previously been affiliated with the Geelong Falcons (1996–1998), and in 1995 was part of a three-way affiliation which saw it share the Calder Cannons and Western Jets with Williamstown and Coburg.

+In 2024, Port Melbourne joined the Victorian Blind Football League (VBFL), becoming the first VFL club to do so.

-The club's onfield nickname is the Borough or Boroughs, one of the more unusual nicknames in the sport, coming from the club's location in what was once the Borough of Port Melbourne.
-The name stuck, even after the area was upgraded to the status of town in 1893, and eventually city in 1919.
+The club's onfield nickname is the Borough or Boroughs.
+Like many clubs, its earliest nickname was geographical, and the Borough nickname came from the club's location in what was once the Borough of Port Melbourne; the name stuck, even after the area was upgraded to the status of town in 1893, and eventually city in 1919.
+Unlike most other clubs, Port Melbourne never adopted a more modern nickname based on an animal or a profession, and remains known as the Borough.
+The name was sometimes written as Burra or Burras, and in the 1970s and 1980s the nickname was sometimes depicted with a kookaburra.

-Club Jumper
+Club jumper

-The Port Melbourne Football Club's Guernsey is royal blue with red vertical stripes.
+The Port Melbourne Football Club's guernsey is royal blue with red vertical stripes.

 Uniform evolution

 Club song

-The club song is sung to the tune of "You're a Grand Old Flag".
+The official Port Melbourne Football Club song is called "It's a Grand Old Flag" (sung to the tune of George M. Cohan's 1906 song "You're a Grand Old Flag"), which is also the club name and basis for the club songs of Casey, Maribyrnong Park, and Melbourne.